Ryu204/stay3/readme.md

 ```
 If you want to modify the component, use non const template.
 This however may be a litle bit slower [^1].

-The syntax is so dumb because I wanted to make it possible to automatically react to changes after users are done with `each` or `get_components`, which means `comp` must be some proxy tricky class to report the change in destructor.
+The syntax is so dumb because I wanted to make it possible to automatically react to changes after users are done with `each` or `get`, which means `comp` must be some proxy tricky class to report the change in destructor.
 To actually get the component reference, I have to call a method or operator on `comp`. `->` and `*` seems to take least number of characters.

 [^1]: In above example, `comp`'s destructor will invoke the update signal if somebody subcribed to it before.